Able Physics

 A Time to Think

-It takes five days to ascend the mountain via the Marangu Route.
+It takes five days to ascend Mt.
+Kilimanjaro via the Marangu Route.
 The hike was a challenge for the body and the mind – an opportunity to test both physical and mental conditioning.
 Traversing four distinct biomes at different elevations, the human body undergoes physiological changes to adapt to new environments.
 And provides for ample time to simply… think.

 05